plyplyply/pytorch-DEM2/README.md

 strategy while LE connects the rest joints sequentially which functions for joint grouping and information processing in A bottom-up strategy.
 Based on LE, we design the Mutual Refine Machine (MRM) to reduce the prediction difficulty in complex scenarios.
-MRM can effectively realize the information communicating between keypoints and further improve the accuracy.
+MRM can effectively realize the information communicating between keypoints and further improve the accuracy.
 We achieve the competitive results on benchmarks
 MSCOCO, MPII and CrowdPose, demonstrating the effectiveness and generalization ability of our method.